 - providing proper billing information and ensuring payments are correctly made;

-- growing our business by undertaking marketing and promotions to organizations that may be interested in our services (or in becoming a member of or affiliated with our professional group); and
+- growing our business by undertaking marketing and promotions to organisations that may be interested in our services (or in becoming a member of or affiliated with our professional group); and

-- ensuring we are in a position to investigate and respond to any future legal claims, or future requests from regulators, insurers, clients or our counsel in connection with Labor Law Plus services.
+- ensuring we are in a position to investigate and respond to any future legal claims, or future requests from regulators, insurers, clients or our counsel in connection with TALI services.

 When processing data for these purposes, Labor Law Plus takes account of the interests and fundamental rights and freedoms of the data subjects.

 Due to that fact that this data is always from a professional context (work email, work telephone, contractual information etc.) and/or obtained from sources where it is voluntarily offered by the data subjects (websites, conferences, webinars, professional networking) the impact on privacy is minimal and our use is within what data subjects would reasonably expect.

 We are open and transparent about our data use and maintain appropriate safeguards (e.g., security measures in line with industry and professional standards, and respect for the exercise of user rights).